FOSV/Fuji-Atom-Interface/README.md

 Since the PCB is designed for **SMT** (Surface-Mount Technology), **you need** to ask the PCB manufacturer to provide you with the **solder paste stencil**, you can find it under "SMT-Stencil".

 Than you can easily follow this procedure:
-1) Apply solder paste to the PCB using the solder paste stencil (the principle is that of a stencil, precisely);
+1) Apply solder paste to the PCB using the solder paste stencil;
-2) Place the components with tweezers (pay attention to components orientation);
+2) Place the components with tweezers (pay attention to components orientation if specified);
 3) Heat the PCB around 150°-250°C (depends on the solder paste) with a hot air gun or a heating plate.

 This procedure is much easier and safer if done by heated plate instead of hot air gun.